Dimension Distortion by Right Coset Projections in the Heisenberg Group

-Unlike the case of $\He$, the space $\VH$ for $n\geq 2$ does not resemble, at least not immediately, any well understood sub-Riemannian space.
-Because of this, we do not have an explicit formula to compute distances as we do in $\G$ with \eqref{dprime}.
-Nevertheless, $\VH$ inherits a rich structure from $\Hn$ which allow us to have a more intuitive understanding of the space.
+The space $\VH$ inherits a rich structure from $\Hn$ which allow us to have a more intuitive understanding of the space.

-Since $U(n)$ acts smoothly and transitively on $\Gh$, Understanding the metric properties of $\VoH$ for a fixed $\V_0$ will get us the same properties for $\VH$ in general.
-As we did in the previous section, we fix the horizontal subgroup
+The unitary group, $U(n)$, acts smoothly and transitively on $\Gh$ and isometrically on $\Hn$ via $(z,t)\to(Rz,t),\ (R\in U(n))$, therefore understanding the metric properties of $\VoH$ for a fixed $\V_0$ will get us the same properties for $\VH$ in general.
+Hence, to simplify computations, fix the horizontal subgroup

 for the rest of this section.
 This gives us